jyksnw/yv-votd/README.md

 ## Environment Variables

-There are two environment variable that may be set prior to running the YouVersion VOTD CLI:
+There are two environment variables that may be set prior to running the application:

 | Variable  | Required  | Description  |
 |---|:---:|---|